 Change the TAPxx to the name of your tape drive.
-Once the first tape is done, remove the tape from the drive (label it), and put the next tape in and run the command changing the tape name in the NEWVOL parameter to FULL02.
-Then repeat the same steps for the 3rd tape.
+Once the first tape is done, remove the tape from the drive (label it), put the next tape in, and run the command changing the tape name in the NEWVOL parameter to FULL02.
+Then repeat the same steps for the 3rd tape, changing the NEWVOL parameter to FULL03.
 Now, put the first tape back into the drive.
 If you know you only need one tape, then you just need to initialize one tape.

-Step 2: Locate your Console (This will be in your controlling subsystem) and sign-on to this with QSECOFR userid or a profile with equivalent authority.
+Step 2: You should have either a LAN Console or HMC Console.
+Sign-on to your console.
+You should verify that console is in your controlling subsystem.
+Sign-on to this with QSECOFR userid or a profile with equivalent authority.

 Step 3: We are now going to bring the machine into a restricted state, which means it will end all jobs on the system and knock all users off.
 From the Console, enter the command GO SAVE and press Enter.
 Select option 21 by typing a 21 on the command line and pressing Enter (Yes, you won’t be able to see the option unless you scroll down, but it is there).
 The next screen will be an informational screen telling you what this option does.
 Read the screen, and then press Enter and go to Step 4.